PatchworkBoy/Neotrellis-Gate-Sequencer/README.md

  7 - Random - Notes are played randomly

  To LATCH the arpeggio, change selected track then let go of the keys.
  Currently latched arpeggio will remain latched until you return to arpeggio track, put it in shift mode - it is now armed unlatch when you hit the next note / chord and start a new arpeggio.
-The arpeggiator is clocked by the selected track's sequencer pattern, and respects all the layers (velocity / probability / gatelength) & any clock division.
+Each arpeggiator is clocked by the selected track's sequencer pattern, and respects all the layers (velocity / probability / gatelength) & any clock division.
+Each arpeggiator is independent, and can have it's own pattern and octave range.

 Outputs optional self-generated MIDI Clock (24 PPQN), Play/Stop/Reset (ideal for use in VCV rack with MIDI > CV module)